werefin/IsO-RAN-xApp/README.md

 ![rt_before_attack](https://github.com/user-attachments/assets/e04c6d23-1849-46dc-808e-1b4fd94be082)

-"The attack starts after about 40 seconds, giving the RMR library enough time to initialize.
+The attack starts after about 40 seconds, giving the RMR library enough time to initialize.
 As seen from the xApp logs below, first the `rmr_empty_rt.raw` packet is sent, causing the E2 termination to crash, and immediately after, a DoS attack is launched against the A1 mediator.

 ![xapp_logs_1](https://github.com/user-attachments/assets/1f2066ba-e558-4da0-bda7-b7cd4af18dd6)